eiahb3838ya/PHBS_ML_for_quant_project/README.md

 ![images](10%20readmeMaterial/NaN.png)

-Figure 4. number of NaN values in each factor
+<center>Figure 4. number of NaN values in each factor</center>

 #### 2.4 Tackle with extreme values

-We use MAD method to limit feature values to the range of $[median-n\times{MAD},median+n\times{MAD}]$.
+We use MAD method to limit feature values to the range of [median - n x MAD,median + n x MAD]​.
 We also standardize data before training our models.

 Since we will roll all data in the following classifier models, it is necessary to calculate median, mean and variance of training data and testing data for each scrolling window, so we encapsulate the cutExtreme function to achieve standard input and output in cutting extreme values.